 Free: As a trip leader, you can plan your ideal outdoor adventure to share with other students at little or no cost to you!

-Applications are accepted every Fall and Spring semester.
+Applications are accepted every Fall semester.
 Applications must include:

 - OLP Application Form (download)

 Fall 2018 application deadlines: August 24, 2018 by 5pm.